charlesduvert/Tbook-Api/README.md

 ```

 ### Create new Entity ###
-You can do this action now
+You can't do this action now

 ### Get All Entities informations ###
 ```